github-aapmor/PowerBI-Reports/Bike Store Sales/README.md

 In the Road Bikes category of Trek, the top three revenue-generating products out of **263** products are **Trek Domane SLR**, **Trek Emonda S 4**, and **Trek Domane S 5**, with revenues of **$1.49 million**, **$1.17 million**, and **$0.89 million**, respectively.

+I have created a matrix table that organizes data between states and cities in rows, and years in columns.
+The matrix allows us to drill down into specific years using the "drill column" and "drill row" options available on the table.

+This setup enables us to observe revenue, profit, and discount amounts generated city-wise year.
+Additionally, we can drill down further to observe quarter and month-wise details within each city and year.